-The University of Texas MD Anderson Cancer Center is recruiting for an open radiation oncology Physician Scientist faculty position with an anticipated start date of September 2019.
+The UT MD Anderson Cancer Center is recruiting for an open rank, term tenure track position in the Department of Radiation Oncology with an anticipated start date of June 2020.
 This position will be appointed and credentialed through the Department of Radiation Oncology at MD Anderson.
-The major clinical focus for this faculty will be to actively engage in clinical/translational research.
-The successful applicant will assist in the development and enhancement of the academic endeavors of the Division.
-The successful applicant will develop a robust clincal/translational research program that compliments the goals of the division.
+This position will lead the GU Section of the Radiation Oncology Department.
+The major clinical focus for this faculty will be on the treatment of GU malignancies.
+The successful applicant will assist in the development and enhancement of the department's ability to provide clinical expertise in the multidisciplinary care of patients and other symptoms associated with their radiation treatment.
+The successful applicant will develop a robust clincal/translational research program that advances the therapeutic paradigm.
 Faculty are also expected to participate in the teaching of faculty, fellows and residents.
-This is an exciting opportunity to practice in a cutting edge clinical environment, engage in clinical research and teach.
+This is an exciting opportunity to practice in a cutting edge clinical environment, engage in clinical and/or laboratory research and teach.
 Applicants at all ranks will be considered.
-Refer to the Department of Radiation Oncology Web page for additional information about the department and programs

 Please apply by sending a current CV and letter of experience and interest to:

 MD Anderson Cancer Center is an equal opportunity employer and does not discriminate on the basis of race, color, religion, age, national origin, sex, sexual orientation, gender identity/expression, disability, veteran status, genetic information, or any other basis protected by federal, state, or local laws, unless such distinction is required by law.
 All positions at The University of Texas MD Anderson Cancer Center are security sensitive and subject to examination of criminal history record information.
 Smoke-free and drug-free environment.